You are currently viewing Understanding and Managing Seasonal Affective Disorder (SAD)

 Increased Fatigue and Lethargy

-In addition to the emotional component, SAD can also manifest through physical symptoms.
-Many people with this disorder experience a significant increase in fatigue and lethargy. 💤 They may find it challenging to muster the energy for daily tasks and activities, often feeling the need to sleep more than usual.
-This can be a frustrating and debilitating aspect of the condition.
+Beyond the emotional toll, SAD often manifests physically.
+Many people with this condition experience a significant drop in energy and a feeling of constant fatigue.
+You might find it challenging to muster the energy for daily tasks and feel the need to sleep more than usual.
+This persistent lethargy can be a frustrating and debilitating part of the experience.

 Changes in Appetite and Weight

-Changes in appetite and weight are also common among those with Seasonal Affective Disorder. 🍔 Some individuals may experience an increased craving for carbohydrate-rich foods, leading to weight gain, while others may struggle with a decreased appetite and unintentional weight loss.
-These fluctuations in eating habits can further contribute to the overall sense of malaise.
+Shifts in appetite and weight are also common with SAD.
+Some individuals notice an increased craving for carbohydrate-rich foods, which can lead to weight gain.
+Others may experience the opposite, with a decreased appetite and unintentional weight loss.
+These fluctuations can further contribute to an overall sense of being unwell.

 Difficulty Concentrating and Cognitive Impairment